FaeroDev/readme-generator/README.md

 ***

-  This project was created in order to generate README markdown files for GitHub projects.
-It uses NODE.js with inquirer and fs to take in input which is then written to a README markdown file in the current directory.
-Included are shell scripts for linux bash, powershell, and CMD, all of which will allow you to run the rogram from any directory on your machine.
+  This project was created in order to easily generate README markdown files for GitHub projects from the command line.
+It uses NODE.js with Inquirer and FS to take in input from a series of questions, which is then written to a README markdown file in the current directory.
+Included are shell scripts for Linux bash, Powershell, and CMD, all of which will allow you to run the program from any directory on your machine.

   ## Table Of Contents